 - Teachers with a post-of-responsibility for special educational needs provision in schools at primary level, post primary level and in adult education settings.

-- Teachers working in special class settings for pupils on the autism spectrum in mainstream schools.
+- Teachers working in special class settings for autistic pupils in mainstream schools.

-- Teachers working in special schools who work with pupils on the autism spectrum.
+- Teachers working in special schools who work with autistic pupils.

-- Teachers who wish to further develop their expertise in the education of pupils on the autism spectrum in relation to content knowledge and research-informed approaches to evidence informed teaching.
+- Teachers who wish to further develop their expertise in the education of autistic pupils in relation to content knowledge and research-informed approaches to evidence informed teaching.

 The Master of Education in Autism (MEdA) programme is being offered as a two-year level 9 blended Master level programme open to teachers working in primary and post-primary schools, or in special schools or classes.
 Participants will be eligible to apply who hold a Level 8 qualification in education, at minimum H2.2 and be registered with the Teaching Council of Ireland (or its equivalent in other jurisdictions).
 Additionally, participants must also be working with pupils on the autism spectrum for the duration of their enrolment on the MEdA.
 Standard entry procedures for international applicants and for applicants with disabilities apply.

 Applicants should meet the minimum entry criteria outlined above and will be interviewed to assess their application.
 Each interview will be scored according to a predetermined criterion, with places being offered to those with the highest scores.

 Direct Entry into Year 2

 Graduates of two DCU accredited postgraduate qualifications may be considered to enter the 2nd year of the MEdA.
 These are;